 When the brand was acquired by Nestlé in 1947 it was a natural match.
 Both Swiss, the two companies shared a pioneering and visionary approach to food.

-Just as Mr Maggi envisioned, his products are now ubiquitous across the continents.
-And, just as the original dehydrated vegetable soups nourished Europe’s working classes, modern Maggi products in countries like Sri Lanka are now fortified with micronutrients such as iron, vitamin A and calcium.
+Just as Mr. Maggi envisioned, his products are now ubiquitous across the continents.
+And, just as the original dehydrated vegetable soups nourished Europe’s working classes, modern Maggi products in countries like Sri Lanka are now fortified with micronutrients like calcium.

-Whilst our popular Maggi Chicken and Maggi Curry noodles are fortified with calcium and vitamin A, Maggi Daiya chicken flavoured noodles is fortified with calcium.
+Our entire noodle range is now fortified with calcium and is SLS certified, including Maggi Chicken, Curry, Daiya, Tikiri and Double Pack noodles as well as Maggi Devilled Chilli Chicken and Spicy Blast noodles.
 The much loved Maggi Chicken and Maggi Curry noodles are also enhanced with added vegetables like carrots and leaks as well as popular home ingredients typically found in Sri Lankan kitchens, such as turmeric, nutmeg, coriander, cumin and cardamom.

 Maggi Rasa Musu, an all-purpose seasoning used in a wide variety of traditional Sri Lankan dishes to enhance taste, is fortified with iron.
 It captures the taste of real ingredients like onion and garlic, and select Sri Lankan spices such as nutmeg, cumin seeds, fenugreek, chilli and turmeric.